LoginRadius/python-sdk/README.md

 <h6 id="UpdatePhoneIDByUid-put-"> Update Phone ID by UID (PUT)</h6>
- This API is used to update the PhoneId by using the Uid's.
+ This API is used to update the PhoneId by using the UID's.
 Admin can update the PhoneId's for both the verified and unverified profiles.
 It will directly replace the PhoneId and bypass the OTP verification process.
 [More Info](https://www.loginradius.com/docs/api/v2/customer-identity-api/account/update-phoneid-by-uid)

  ```